 Some of the plants listed would need to be dried first, chopped up, and lightly charred, before adding to soils (e.g. water plants and succulents).

-Papyrus, Cyperus alternifolius, Typha spp., water hyacinth, bamboos, Napier grass, Arundo donax, sorghum, sugar cane, Tithonia, kenaf, hemp, sunflowers, etc.
+Papyrus, Cyperus alternifolius, Typha spp., water hyacinth, bamboos, Super Napier grass stems, Arundo donax, sorghum, sugar cane, Tithonia, kenaf, hemp, sunflowers, etc.

 Some dry climate plants that may be suitable: